Signal Sciences WAF - Cloud SIEM

-This page has instructions for collecting Signal Sciences WAF log messages and sending them to Sumo Logic to be ingested by CSE.
+This section has instructions for collecting Signal Sciences WAF log messages and sending them to Sumo Logic to be ingested by CSE.

 Step 1: Configure collection